dancasey-ie/IrishEnergyBalance2017Dash/README.md

 * __[HTML5](https://www.w3.org/TR/html5/)__ was used to develop front-end templates.
 * __[CSS](https://www.w3.org/Style/CSS/)__ was used for styling of front-end templates.
 * __[Bootstrap 3.3.7](https://stackpath.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css)__ was used for more effective CSS layout styling.
-    - __Bootstrap Grid__ system was used for content arrangement and responsive behavior when moving between different screen sizes
-    - __Bootstrap Navbar__ was used for the main navigation.
-Collapsible menu was utilized for lower screen resolutions.
-    - __Bootstrap Forms Controls__ were used for the user actions.
-* __[Font-Awesome 5.3.1](https://use.fontawesome.com/releases/v5.3.1/css/all.css)__ was for the icons in the header, footer and quiz template.
 * __[FluidUI](https://www.fluidui.com)__ was used to develop wireframes for the initial UI design mockups.
-* __[json](http://www.json.org/)__ was used to store and access non-database data.
 * __[CSVJSON](https://www.csvjson.com/csv2json)__ was used to convert CSV formatted data to json.
 * __[Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/)__ was used for debugging of the running app.